-The 2021 Battle for Australia Oration will be delivered at the Macquarie Room of the Royal Automobile Club of Australia Sydney on Wednesday 17 February 2021 at 1000.
+The 2021 Battle for Australia Oration was delivered at the ISC Room of the Royal Automobile Club of Australia Sydney on Wednesday 17 February 2021 1000 to 1200.
 The Oration is held in the third week of February each year to mark the occasion when Prime Minister John Curtin coined the phrase "Battle for Australia".
 PM Curtin first used the term in a press statement released on 16 February 1942 when he communicated to all Australians the dangers that lay ahead for our nation following the Fall of Singapore and Timor-Leste the previous day.